Xanahol/Aniloader/README.md

 ### Prerequisites

 * Plex</br>
-Though not a necesity, I very much recommend the media-Player due to its versitillity.
+Though not a necessity, I very much recommend the media-Player due to its versatility.
 [Official Site](https://www.plex.tv/)

 * qBittorrent</br>